Opportunities

 Fellowship applications are now closed for the 2024-25 academic year.

-With support from the Office of Health Equity, the Honors College, the OVPRI, and the East Marshall Street Well Project, the HRC Health Humanities Lab offers a number of fellowships each year to graduate and undergraduate students in the Arts or College of Humanities and Sciences with an interest in the humanist study of healthcare and health disparities.
+With support from the Office of Health Initiatives, the Honors College, the OVPRI, and the East Marshall Street Well Project, the HRC Health Humanities Lab offers a number of fellowships each year to graduate and undergraduate students in the Arts or College of Humanities and Sciences with an interest in the humanist study of healthcare and health disparities.
 The undergraduate and graduate student fellows develop their own research projects and work closely with the lab director.